warcade/core/README.md

 }
 ```

-## Building Your Plugin for Distribution
+## Building Plugins for Distribution

 ### Using the Developer IDE